 Marketing can cost as much as you want it to.
 If you have a budget of $1,000 to spend on marketing, awesome.
 If you have $0 to spare on ongoing marketing, you’re good too!

-If you join a marketplace or anything with “Pro” services, you can also expect to be billed recurrently.
+If you join a marketplace or anything with “Pro” services, you can expect to be billed monthly, but costs vary from tool to tool - and not all break the bank.
 From there, spend what you want on traditional or digital advertising.
 Advertising is a part of marketing, but they are not synonymous.
 Many businesses find success without the use of any advertising.

 Marketing online is always changing and transforming as new tools launch, algorithms change.
-It’s good to ask questions and stay informed.
+Continue asking questions and stay informed!